thoth-station/datasets/README.md

 ## Datasets

-- Solver Dataset
+- Thoth Solver Dataset

-### Solver Dataset
+### Thoth Solver Dataset

-Solver dataset is based on solver reports created using [Thoth Dependency Solver](https://github.com/thoth-station/solver).
+Thoth Solver Dataset is based on solver reports created using [Thoth Dependency Solver](https://github.com/thoth-station/solver).

-The Solver dataset is made by 10000 solver reports in json format: ~436Mb. and it is described in the notebook called [Thoth Solver Dataset](https://github.com/thoth-station/datasets/blob/master/notebooks/thoth-solver-dataset/ThothSolverDataset.ipynb).
+Thoth Solver Dataset is made by 10000 solver reports in json format: ~436Mb. and it is described in the notebook called [Thoth Solver Dataset](https://github.com/thoth-station/datasets/blob/master/notebooks/thoth-solver-dataset/ThothSolverDataset.ipynb).

 ## How you can use the Data